-Transform Resampling Methods
+Resampling Methods

-When transforming an image, there are several options to change the resampling method of the transformation:
+When transforming an image, there are several options for resampling during transformation:

-- Nearest Neighbor (preserve hard edges) Takes the value of the pixel that is closest to the transformed location in the source image.
+- Nearest Neighbor (preserve hard edges): Takes the value of the pixel that is closest to the transformed location in the source image.
 This is the fastest method in terms of processing time and is the method to use to preserve a colour panel during image transformation.
-It is also the best method to preserve original colours in some non-RGB colour modes, such as CMYK, by avoiding the internal conversion to/from RGB. - Bilinear Takes a weighted average value of the four pixels closest to the transformed location in the source image.
-This method results in a smoother image than the nearest neighbor method but at the expense of more processing time. - Bicubic (best for smooth gradients) Takes a weighted average value of the sixteen pixels closest to the transformed location in the source image.
+It is also the best method to preserve original colours in some non-RGB colour modes, such as CMYK, by avoiding the internal conversion to/from RGB. - Bilinear: Takes a weighted average value of the four pixels closest to the transformed location in the source image.
+This method results in a smoother image than the nearest neighbor method but at the expense of more processing time. - Bicubic (best for smooth gradients): Takes a weighted average value of the sixteen pixels closest to the transformed location in the source image.

-Note: A coordinate system transformation will resample an image, therefore any image analysis or classification should be performed prior to a transformation.
+Notes: A coordinate system transformation will resample an image, therefore any image analysis or classification should be performed prior to a transformation.

-Note: These resampling methods can also be changed through Adobe Photoshop General preferences.
+These resampling methods can also be changed through Adobe Photoshop General preferences.